tomhendra/courses/README.md

     Techniques to better retain content from the courses I take in future.

 11. **[Udemy: Master the Coding Interview: Data Structures & Algorithms](11-master-the-coding-interview)**\
     This course goes into less detail than Colt Steele's, and the problem solutions are similar.
-However I wanted to gain an additional perspective on CS topics.
+However I wanted to gain an additional perspective on some key CS topics.

 12. **[Atlassian University: Jira Essentials with Agile Mindset](12-jira-essentials-with-agile-mindset)**\
     Many job listings require familiarity with agile methodologies (scrum and/or kanban), and Jira is the most popular project management tool for software development teams.

 13. **[Atlassian University: Jira and Confluence Together](13-jira-and-confluence-together)**\
-    Confluence should help me to effectively plan and manage more complex projects for my portfolio.
+    Confluence should help to effectively plan and manage complex future projects.

 14. **[Frontend Masters Learning Paths: Beginner](14-fem-beginner)**\
     Frontend Masters' content is taught by industry experts, which gives great confidence in the quality of material being delivered.
 The guided learning paths are designed to expand your abilities as a well-rounded engineer.